Kranthi-Kumar-Naidu/Login2XploreProject/README.md

 # Login2XploreProject
 **Web Form using JsonPowerDB**
 The project is based on a web form which accepts data from user and uploads the data into database on submission.
 The form has been implemented using bootstrap, jquery and javascript.
-The database used is jsonPowerDB which is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
+The database used is **JsonPowerDB** which is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.

 **Benefits of using JsonPowerDB**
 * Simplest way to retrieve data in a JSON format.